SusanneJandl/bachelors_thesis/chapters/1-intro.typ

 == #titles.method <sec:method>

 To verify or disprove the hypotheses and ensure a solid foundation for this thesis, both scientific research and findings from an offline chatbot project developed as part of this work are combined.
+The project consists of multiple approaches to be compared and evaluated.

 Scientific literature is reviewed to identify the state of the art in the field of offline AI applications and their performance optimization.
 To provide practical insights into the topic, the theoretical findings are compared to the project results.